What Causes Red Eye?

 Red-Eye Reduction

-Red-eye reduction settings do not guarantee elimination of red-eye.
+Red-eye reduction settings do not guarantee elimination of fundal reflex.
 However, the chance of the camera detecting a white pupil (the early signs of childhood cancer and other serious eye disease) are much reduced when the pupil is contracted.
 Therefore, taking regular photos of young children with ALL red-eye reduction settings turned OFF is very important.